seL4/docs/projects/sel4/verified-configurations.md

 configuration of internal and hardware features, verified configurations are necessarily both less numerous and more specific.

-These configurations are also referred to as *verification platforms*, currently constituting: ARM, ARM\_HYP, ARM\_MCS, AARCH64, RISCV64, RISCV64\_MCS, X64

-Please consult [Frequently Asked Questions](/FrequentlyAskedQuestions), as well as the [proof and assumptions page](http://sel4.systems/Info/FAQ/proof.html) for a better understanding of the intersection of verification and seL4.
+Please consult [Frequently Asked Questions](https://sel4.systems/About/FAQ.html), as well as the [verification page](https://sel4.systems/Verification/) on the seL4 website for a better understanding of the intersection of formal verification and seL4.

 ## Examining and Building Verified Configurations